-Since the pandemic hit, I've been on 6 different teams at 4 companies.
+Since the pandemic hit, I've worked with 7 different teams at 5 companies.
 Wherever I go, teams are frustrated about how hard it is to bond outside the flow of their day-to-day work.

 Maybe part of the reason it's so difficult for remote teams to connect is that remote team bonding activities often repeat the same tired format—undirected, single-threaded, whole-team video chats.
 90% of the "fun team hangouts" I've attended fell into this category.

 Why do we always reach for the whole-team chat?
 I've even found myself making (bad) suggestions like this.
 "Oh you wish we could all go grab a drink after work?
 How about a 'happy hour' where 30 people try to participate in the same conversation?
 This time it certainly won't devolve into 3 people doing all the talking while the other 27 sit drinking in silence."

 We must open our minds to the possibility that virtual events do not have to suck.